basilhendroff/truenas-iocage-letsencrypt/FRITZ!BOX.md

 3. Issue a certificate using a command of the form shown below.
 For example, if your DNS provider is Cloudflare:
 `acme.sh --deploy --dns dns_cf -d fritzbox.mydomain.com --deploy-hook fritzbox`

+To list the issued certificate `acme.sh --list`.
+Acme.sh will manage the renewal of the certificate.